Sublime San Juan Islands

 When in whale land, visit The Whale Museum.
 Go on a tour or opt for the Exploration Guide.
 Stroll the Gallery of Whales for some natural history and visit exhibits like the one paying tribute to Sooke, the famous young orca who sadly passed away in 2012.

 The San Juan Islands Museum of Arts (SJIM) is celebrating its 20th year in 2025.
-With a focus on visual arts, SJIM illuminates emerging and established artists, including with collaborations like the First Nation Artist Collection.
+With a focus on visual arts, SJIM illuminates emerging and established artists, including collaborations like the First Nation Artist Collection.
 Upcoming exhibitions in 2025 include Crush, by Kenda Francis, whose colorful and profound paintings tell the story of pressures on wildlife.

 For an immersive experience to learn about the history of the San Juan Islands, visit the campus of The San Juan Historical Museum.
 Its heritage farmstead location has the first San Juan County jail, the original farmhouse, and other structures to explore.
 The property’s Museum of History has artifacts and photos depicting the San Juan Islands through the years.